MonolithProjects/ansible-laptop/README.md

 | update | Update or Install new software packages |
 | config | Config changes |
 | additions | Additional software dependent on tools in `install` part |

+## Gnome extensions

+I don not backup them.
+But it should be enough to backup and restore `~/.local/share/gnome-shell/extensions` directory